<?xml version="1.0" encoding="utf-8"?>

 <p>2010 | Intervention in public space</p>

-<p>‘Farewell’ is the second intervention developed for the Houthavenveer, the ferry that connects the Tasmanstraat in Amsterdam West with the NDSM area in Amsterdam North.
+‘Farewell’ is a project developed for the Houthavenveer, the ferry that connects the Tasmanstraat in Amsterdam West with the NDSM area in Amsterdam North.
 The project addresses the connection between a regular ferry trip with the broader history of boat travel. <br />

 On May 18, 2010, thirty-four people bade farewell to the ferry.
 Standing on the edge of the quay they waved goodbye to the people on board.
 This gesture was repeated every time the ferry departed during the morning rush hour.
 The people who arrived at the dock encountered the farewell committee unexpectedly.
 The project attempted to break the ferry passenger’s daily routine and transform a trivial activity into an unusual event.</p>